Sherrydqy/UM-Capstone/online-journal.md

 + Visual Hints used to identify the Relationships
 + Previous Experience with Tab Management Tools

 Turns out this new version actually went out really well!
-During the winter break and the first week of the spring semester, I finished 10 interviews, 5 in China and the other 5 in the U.S.
+During the winter break, I finished 5 interviews in China.

 ---